 Laurel Silverhand is one of the Seven Sisters, a group of sisters who are all daughters and Chosen of Mystra (the Goddess of Magic), the Open Lord of Waterdeep and romantically involved with Khelben “Blackstaff” Arunsun until his death.

 Laurel is one of the most prolific creators of magical items on Faerun, and presumably that’s why we’re getting Silverhand gear.

-In the first Silverhand Trial event, to unlock your first Silverhand Gear, you must complete 3 Stages of the “Silverhand Trial" Heroic Adventure event.
+For the first Silverhand Trial events, to access your Silverhand Gear, you must complete 3 Stages of the “Silverhand Trial" Heroic Adventure event.